 “Individuals who choose poisons to kill are most often interested primarily in eliminating someone from their lives without getting caught.
 This appears to be the defining characteristic attracting both men and women to employ poison as a murder weapon.”

-Poisons is organised and presented in the perfect formula for a reference textbook that can be picked up and put down when needed.
-Chapters are clearly labelled with concise numbered subheadings.
+Poisons is organized and presented in the perfect formula for a reference textbook that can be picked up and put down when needed.
+Chapters are clearly labeled with concise numbered subheadings.